OWASP Top 10 and Snort Rule Creation

 A. Insecure data transmission, also known as “data in transit,” can be done using insecure protocols, such as HTTP, FTP, and SMTP.

-Now, DVWA does not have a specific section for this vulnerability, but the website is built using HTTP, which allows the plaintext of a login to be transmitted.
-Below is a picture of the credentials for DVWA being caught by Wireshark.
+Now, DVWA does not have a specific section for this vulnerability, but the website is built using HTTP, which allows login credentials to be transmitted in plaintext.
+Below is a picture of Wireshark capturing the DVWA credentials.

 It is important to use HTTPS instead of HTTP to avoid this type of exposure.
 I won’t go into changing the entire unsecured website to a secure version.
 Still, in a scenario where you did have HTTPS running.
 Inside your /etc/apache2/sites-available/ folder, you will find the HTTPS configuration files.
-Inside the configuration, you can put what protocols the site will use (Ex.
-What version of SSL and/or TLS) and what Ciphers.
+Inside the configuration, you can specify which protocols the site will use (e.g., which versions of SSL and/or TLS) and which Ciphers.
 Only strong protocols and ciphers should be listed, as listing weak ones can lead to a downgrade vulnerability.

 B. Data at rest is when sensitive information is on disk or in a database, not being used and not being sent across the wire.
-It is best practice to keep the password hash instead of keeping it in plaintext.
-I still have not touched on it yet, but an SQL injection can be done in DVWA, which exposes the table that shows the username and password hashes.
+It is best practice to store the password hash rather than the password in plaintext.
+I still have not touched on it, but an SQL injection can be performed in DVWA, exposing the table that stores the username and password hashes.

 The result shown above is after running the SQL injection.
 We can get an MD5 hash, which can be easily cracked online for free.

-This leads to… making sure that the hashing algorithms being used are not deprecated and are strong, preferably those with salt in them.
-MariaDB does have the capability to use modern hashing algorithms like Argon2id, bcrypt, and PBKDF2, which automatically salt the passwords.
+This leads to… making sure that the hashing algorithms in use are not deprecated and are strong, preferably those with salting.
+MariaDB supports modern hashing algorithms such as Argon2id, bcrypt, and PBKDF2, which automatically salt passwords.

-C. Data in use would be data in memory, which is being used by an application.
+C. Data in use is data in memory that is being used by an application.
 To reduce the risk of exposure, you would also want to use strong salted hashes or tokenization instead of plaintext information when the data is in use.
-That way, even if an attacker could get their hands on it, it would be rendered useless as they don’t have the secret key or mappings.
+That way, even if an attacker got their hands on it, it would be rendered useless because they don’t have the secret key or the mappings.

 3. Injections